EXPLAINED: Why is France’s 35-hour week such a sacred cow?

 All in all, the RTT system is costly for the state, and the French research institute Montaigne has suggested that France could save around €7 billion a year by increasing the regular work-week to 38 or 39 hours.

-So why does the French government want to remove the rule?
+So why has the French government sought to remove the rule in the past?

 Well, to save money, for one.